Ashok0/EnderalVREssentials-Nightly/README.md

 - Delete ESP file.

 [**Advanced Alloys Carbon Fiber Reinforced Dwarven Crossbow v1.0**](https://www.nexusmods.com/skyrim/mods/23646?tab=files): Texture replacer for Dwemer crossbow.

+[**1K Farmhouse Fences SE Version 2 v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/38912?tab=files): Two new fences for Skyrim farmhouse wovenfences available in 4k, 2k and 1k.

+[**Skyrim Textures Redone - High Hrothgar 2K v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/13621?tab=files): Complete texture overhaul for High Hrothgar, Offers studio quality baked normals and baked ambient occlusion maps with proper specular maps to correctly reflect the environments.

+[**The Halls of the Greybeards - A High Hrothgar Retexuring v1.01**](https://www.nexusmods.com/skyrimspecialedition/mods/22672?tab=files): A retexturing of High Hrothgar.
+There are 4 versions.
+A standard version with 4k diffuse and 2k normals, 4k diffuse and 4k normals and a dark version with 4k diffuse and 2k normals, 4k diffuse and 4k normals.
+This mod fixes a ton of texture layout issues within the meshes too.
+- If using "Skyrim Textures Redone - High Hrothgar", remove "hhintbaycol01.dds" and "hhintbaycol01_n.dds" from the following path:  \The Halls of the Greybeards - a High Hrothgar Retexuring\textures\architecture\highhrothgar.
+This will allow the STR mod's superior texture to take precedence.

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.